Douglas Johnston, Lord Johnston

-Douglas Harold Johnston TD (1 February 1907 – 18 February 1985) was a Scottish Advocate, politician and Judge.
+Douglas Harold Johnston, Lord Johnston, TD (1 February 1907 – 18 February 1985) was a Scottish Advocate, politician and Judge.
 He served as a Minister in the government of Clement Attlee and ended his career as a Senator of the College of Justice.
 Johnston took the legal title Lord Johnston.

 Education

 Johnston's father Joseph was also an Advocate; he was born in Aberdeen and educated at Aberdeen Grammar School.
 He then went on to St John's College, Oxford followed by the University of Edinburgh at both of which he studied law.
 He was called to the Bar in England by the Inner Temple in 1931, and to the Scottish Bar in 1932.

 Career

 On 4 April 1936 Johnston married Doris Isobel Kidd, the daughter of James Kidd who was Conservative Member of Parliament for Linlithgowshire from 1918 to 1928.
 They had two sons and two daughters.
 During the Second World War he served in the army; on his return he was promoted to be an Advocate Depute, a crown prosecutor, in 1945.
 He was made a Scottish King's Counsel in October 1947.